Jordan Eberle: New York Islanders

 During the 2019 offseason, Eberle trained in Calgary with various other hockey players including Mike Green and Maxime Lajoie.
 Upon returning to the Islanders for the 2019–20 season, Eberle, Barzal, and Lee reunited as the Islanders top line.
 Eberle recorded three assists through his first five games before suffering an injury on October 12.
-He eventually returned to the Islanders lineup after missing 10 games for their 2–1 win over the Florida Panthers on 9 November.
+He eventually returned to the Islanders lineup after missing 10 games for their 2–1 win over the Florida Panthers on November 9.
 Eberle later broke his 14-game goalless drought by tallying two goals in their 4–1 win over the Detroit Red Wings on December 2.
 In his 700th-career NHL game on January 13, Eberle scored his fifth goal of the season and added an assist in the Islanders 6–2 loss to the Rangers.
 The following day, he recorded his 500th and 501st career NHL points in the Islanders 8–2 win over the Detroit Red Wings.
-The following month, Eberle recorded his third carer NHL hat-trick to lift the Islanders over the Detroit Red Wings on 21 February.
+The following month, Eberle recorded his third career NHL hat-trick to lift the Islanders over the Detroit Red Wings on February 21.
 Following his hat-trick, Eberle and Barzal each maintained a point streak of five games.
 Eberle's point streak included five goals and two assists.
 In March, the trio combined for 32 points through 10 games before the NHL paused play due to the COVID-19 pandemic.
-When the NHL paused play, Erbele finished fifth in scoring with 16 goals and 24 assists for 40 points through 58 games.
+When the NHL paused play, Eberle was fifth in Islanders scoring with 16 goals and 24 assists for 40 points through 58 games.

-After four months, the Islanders returned to play for the 2020 Stanley Cup playoffs against the Florida Panthers.
-Eberle, Barzal, and Lee combined to score three goals in four games to help the team eliminate the Panthers from playoff contention.
+After four months, the Islanders returned to play for the qualifying round of the 2020 Stanley Cup playoffs against the Florida Panthers.
+Eberle, Barzal, and Lee combined to score three goals in four games to help the team eliminate the Panthers.
 During Game 1 of their first-round matchup against the Washington Capitals, Eberle scored the Islanders' second goal late in the second period to help lift the team to an eventual 4–2 win.
-After the Islanders eliminated the Capitals in five games, they met the Philadelphia Flyers in the Eastern Conference Second Round.
+After the Islanders eliminated the Capitals in five games, they met the Philadelphia Flyers in the Eastern Conference second round.
 During the series, the trio of Barzal, Eberle, and Lee were on the ice for 33 high-danger chances for and only 14 against at five-on-five.
 Eberle ended the series by accumulating six assists while Lee had four goals and Barzal had six points.
 When the Islanders faced the Tampa Bay Lightning in the Eastern Conference Final, Eberle had accumulated three goals and eight assists for 11 points throughout the postseason.
 On September 15, 2020, Eberle scored his first playoff overtime winner against in double overtime to stave off elimination and force a Game 6.